bean-mhm/goofyproxy/goofyproxy/README.md

 # `GoofyServer`

 The **Goofy Ahh Proxy Server** is run by the lucky volunteer with normal internet access.
-It works with any well-implemented goofy ahh channel (`GoofyIo`).
+It works with any well-implemented `GoofyIo`.

 See `goofy_server.py` for more details.
 It's human-readable code.

 # `GoofyClient`

 The **Goofy Ahh Proxy Client** is run by the unfortunate person with no proper internet access.
-It works with any well-implemented goofy ahh channel (`GoofyIo`) as long as the server is already running on the other side.
+It works with any well-implemented `GoofyIo` as long as the server is already running on the other side.

 The **Goofy Ahh Proxy Client** runs a local SOCKS5 proxy server that other devices or programs on the LAN can connect to.
 It then communicates with the